-Howdill did not simply take photographs – he used the latest magic lantern technology to present them to audiences all over Britain.
+Howdill did not simply take photographs – he used the latest slide show technology to present them to audiences all over Britain.
 The heyday of his lecturing career was in the years immediately preceding the Great War, when illustrated lectures offered a popular blend of information and entertainment.

 His early lectures were on relatively conventional topics such as Yorkshire Ministers.
 Other lectures were devoted to the art of colour photography, then in its infancy.
 Later, he put much of his energy into travelogues: his most popular talk was entitled The Blazing Balkans, while another favourite was Corsica – Isle of Unrest.

 Howdill complied notes about each of the places he visited for use when delivering his lectures.
 Howdill’s notes from his 1911 trip to Denmark, along with some of his Jutland photographs, have been compiled by Duncan McCargo into the Howdill Jutland Jottings 1911 eBook.

 At times, Howdill would stop at nothing to get a good shot for his viewers: in 1912 he had to snap three visiting circus lions through the bars of their cage, after their tamer refused to let him inside.